-Students who do not pay in full by online check-in will be enrolled in the monthly payment plan.
-Late monthly payments will be charged a \$20 late fee for every month that the payment is late.
-Any payments will be applied to previously outstanding charges before they will be applied to current semester charges.
+Any account not paid in full by the completion of the appropriate semester will be charged interest on a monthly basis at a rate equal to 1% above the Bloomberg Financial Services Prime Rate.
+All Payments received will be applied to any previously outstanding charges before they will be applied to current semester charges.
 Card service convenience fees ranging from 1.8% to 3.3% of the transaction will be assessed for credit/debit card use on the payment of student accounts.